Full-Stack-HQ/fullstackhq.io/src/posts/the-no-tears-cypress-setup.md

   "nonGlobalStepDefinitions": true
 }
 ```
-The cypress-cucumber-preprocessor uses cosmiconfig which pulls information from the `package.json` which is why we put it there.
+We put the configuration here because cypress-cucumber-preprocessor uses cosmiconfig which pulls information from the `package.json`.

 Lastly, since we are using webpack to pre-process our files we will add a few lines to our webpack config and we will be ready to go.
-Add this object to the rules array.
+Add this object to the rules array of the `webpack.config.js` file:
 ```js
 {
   test: /\.feature$/,